 - Hike the classic Annapurna Sanctuary route

-Spectacularly situated within the Annapurna Sanctuary, Tent Peak (5633m) (also known as Tharpu Chuli) provides a simply superb objective for a short trekking peak expedition.
-Our picturesque week-long approach to the mountain traces the route of the classic Annapurna Sanctuary trek.
-From our camp at Annapurna Basecamp, we then cross the jumbled moraine of the Annapurna South Glacier to establish a high camp below the mountain's north-west ridge.
+This superb short Nepal climbing holiday climbs the spectacularly located Tent Peak (5633m) or Tharpu Chuli, situated at the heart of the Annapurna Sanctuary and surrounded by Himalayan giants.
+Our picturesque week-long trek to Tent Peak follows the route of the classic Annapurna Sanctuary trek.
+From a camp at Annapurna Basecamp, we cross the jumbled moraine of the Annapurna South Glacier to establish a high camp below the north-west ridge of Tent Peak.
 A steep ascent, followed by an unforgettable summit ridge leads to a fabulous viewpoint, surrounded by peaks such as Annapurna South, Fang, Annapurna I and the magical 'Fish Tail' - Machhapuchhre.
-In little more than 2 weeks, this excellent new adventure can put you on top of your first Himalayan summit.
+In little more than 2 weeks, this excellent short adventure holiday can put you on top of a Himalayan summit.

 For some fantastic ideas to extend your holiday in Nepal, from riding elephants in Chitwan to tours in Bhutan or Tibet - check out extensions